Jason Biggs: Career

 It was announced in September 2014, that Biggs would star on Broadway in The Heidi Chronicles.
 The play opened on March 19.

 In December 2014, The Hollywood Reporter announced Biggs was cast to star in the comedy Amateur Night.
 Biggs plays a well-meaning expectant father who unwittingly accepts a job chauffeuring prostitutes (Janet Montgomery, Ashley Tisdale) around Los Angeles.
 Jenny Mollen, who is Biggs' wife in real life, appears as his wife in the film.

 In 2023, Biggs starred as Rob Sanders in the Netflix Christmas-themed film Best.
 Christmas.
 Ever. alongside Brandy, Heather Graham and Matt Cedeño.
 He co-hosted Blue Ribbon Baking Championship on Netflix in 2024.
+In 2025, he made his directorial debut with the comedy thriller Untitled Home Invasion Romance, which he also starred in.